niwa/kelp-detection/README.md

 # Running Kelp Dashboard

 A  dashboard for displaying Kelp extents across dates used for QA/QC and general review.

+We do this using Streamlit.
+The code is located under the `src` folder.

-# Usage - Windows locally
+## Usage - Windows locally
+1. Open a miniconda terminal and activate an environment with `streamlit` and `streamlit-folium` added.
+2. Navigate to the repository main folder
+3. execute `streamlit run src/Home.py`
+4. Follow the printed ` Local URL`.

-# Usage - LINUX on HPC
+## Usage - LINUX on HPC
 Either use `launch_app.sh` directly or use the code within to lauch using the commandline.

 `./launch_app.sh`